cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

 Loom templates allow the administrator to define blueprints describing how different types of clusters should be laid out.
 For example, there may be a template for Hadoop clusters, a template for LAMP clusters, a template for Solr clusters, etc.
-Templates contain enough information that an end user can simply specify a template and a number of machines, and it will suffice to create a cluster.
+Templates contain enough information that an end user only needs to specify a template and a number of machines to create a cluster.
 This is done by first describing the set of services, hardware types, and image types that a cluster is compatible with.
 Next, default values for provider, services, and configuration are given, with optional defaults for cluster-wide hardware and image type.
 Finally, a set of constraints are defined that describe how services, hardware, and images should be placed on a cluster.